jeremypflores/matomo-assignment/README.md

 1. Open terminal.

 2. For this assignment, there is prepared npm scipts in the package.json for common use case.
-To run this, use "npm run test"
+To run this, use `npm run test`

    "test": run matomo tests